 The five existing units are all studios, and therefore are not family-sized.
-The project currently proposes group housing rooms that are primarily with one bed, and a small proportion with two beds per room.
-Thus, the number of overall rooms will increase, but not family-size units as a result of the project.
+The project currently proposes group housing rooms that are primarily with one bed, as well as 14 rooms that propose two beds per room.
+Thus, the number of overall rooms will increase, and will provide at least 14 rooms that accommodate two people as a result of the project.